 It’s been a year since I started telling you everything about my life on a weekly basis for this here magazine for teen girls.
 Crazy!
-That year just so happened to be my last as a teenager, and just like my PERISHING YOUTH, this column has an expiration date.
+This year just so happened to be my last as a teenager, and just like my PERISHING YOUTH, this column has an expiration date.
 It’s time for me to graduate from the Teen Girl Diary Zone and get old already.

 It did get real real, though, when things like theft and violence and money concerns started pushing through the security blanket of being young and protected from such worries.
 But it’s OK, because this harshness is inevitable–it’s part of the contract for becoming an adult.
 Good times are optional, and it’s on us to find them.

+I liked sharing all of those ups and down with you each Wednesday.
 Thank you for being cool and nonjudgmental enough for me to put sometimes intense, sometimes embarrassing, sometimes stupid stuff here.
-And thank you for being the audience for my first year of thinking, “This is my life and, finally, it’s working.”
-It wouldn’t have been as special without anyone listening. <3 ♦
+And thank you for bearing witness to my first year of thinking, This is my life, and finally, it’s working.
+It wouldn’t have been as special without you. <3 ♦